 Whatever type of concert or festival you’re looking to attend this festival season, the principles behind event security and the problems that festival-goers can encounter remain the same.
 Although the vast majority of people have a great time and come away having experienced no problems at all, there are things from a security perspective that you can do to make sure that you aren’t in the small minority who don’t have such a great experience.
 Let’s take a look.

 Down-grading your phone

-Let’s face it, for technology lovers a top of the range smartphone is a must have item.
+Let’s face it, for technology lovers a top of the range smartphone is a must-have item.
 The trouble is they’re also the favoured possession of choice for any petty thief.
-Okay, so a phone is essential at a festival for keeping in touch with on-site friends and family back home, but ask yourself this – Do you really want to risk having your thousand dollar phone pinched?
-Instead leave it at home and down-grade your phone for a cheaper version.
+Okay, so a phone is essential at a festival for keeping in touch with on-site friends and family back home, but ask yourself this – Do you really want to risk having your thousand dollars phone pinched?
+Instead, leave it at home and downgrade your phone for a cheaper version.
 You know it makes sense!